h26forge/h26forge/minimp4.rs/README.md

 # WRV: Changes made to MiniMP4

+The original MiniMP4 is located at https://github.com/darkskygit/minimp4.rs.

+This version contains the following changes:
 - Skip parameter set and slice header rewriting to incremental values.
 Instead, keep the original SPS_ID and PPS_IDs.
 This impacts playback on some players that expect incremental IDs, per the avcC standard.
 - For H.265 muxing, only the first SPS is added to the hvcC atom -- subsequent ones are part of the mdat atom.
 - Do not skip AUD types.
 - The `first_mb_in_slice` syntax element is ignored.
 - Skip an IDR slice requirement.
+- Removed some audio processing code.